We use first-party analytics cookies to improve our calculators. Any advertising or third-party cookies are described in our Privacy Policy.

 Free financial calculators for UAE residents

 The Car vs Taxi Calculator is particularly useful for residents deciding between car ownership and using ride-hailing services like Uber and Careem.
-Car ownership in the UAE involves purchase price, financing costs, insurance (typically 2-5% of car value annually), registration and renewal fees, fuel costs (AED 3-4 per liter), parking fees (especially in Dubai), maintenance, and depreciation.
+Car ownership in the UAE involves purchase price, financing costs, insurance (our model charges 3.5% of the car's value in year one, easing to 2.4% by year 5), registration and renewal fees, fuel (AED 3.49 a litre for Special 95), Salik at up to AED 6 a crossing, parking fees (especially in Dubai), maintenance, and depreciation.
 Compare this against monthly taxi usage costs to determine which option makes more financial sense for your lifestyle and usage patterns.
 Many residents find that for moderate usage (under 1,000km per month), ride-hailing can be more cost-effective than owning a car, especially when factoring in parking costs in areas like Dubai Marina, Downtown, or Business Bay.

 All cost estimates are based on current market rates, utility tariffs, fuel prices, and typical expense patterns for expat families in the UAE.
 We update our data monthly to reflect changes in rental rates, utility costs, fuel prices, and other living expenses.
 Use these calculators to create realistic budgets, compare lifestyle choices, plan your move to the UAE, or evaluate whether your current salary is sufficient for your desired lifestyle.
 Proper budget planning helps you make informed decisions about housing, transportation, and other major expenses, ensuring financial stability during your time in the UAE.